 Excursions & Activities

 As part of your CEA program you are invited to take part, free-of-charge, in several cultural activities and excursions throughout your term.
 Each term offers two or three day-long trips to explore the scenic and historical locations outside of the city and six to eight cultural activities within Prague.
 Some classic activities include tours of the Communism Museum, visits to the Prague Zoo, a hike through Divoká Šárka, Prague through the Eyes of the Homeless, or Czech cooking classes.
 These activities are designed to teach students about Czech history and everyday culture at no extra expense!
 Excursions vary by term but typically include day trips to the Czech, Jewish concentration camp Terezín, and Kutna Hora, as well as one overnight stay in Český Krumlov.
 Full day trips are wonderful sources for students to see famous scenic and historical cities outside of Prague, but still within the flourishing Czech Republic.
-Of all CEA services, these activities are the richest source of cultural exposure for American students, and are especially relaxing, as they require no planning on your part.
+Of all CEA services, these activities are the richest source of cultural exposure for American students, and are especially relaxing, as they require no planning on your data-sf-ec-immutable="">

 iMove Yoga on Mondays.